The increment (++

 Where to USE them

-As I mentioned above, when using pre and post increment/decrement operators, it should be in their own line.
+As I mentioned above, when you use increment/decrement operators, they should be on their own line.

 For example, like this: